-A new Board Charter for the Group had been developed and had been put in place during the financial year.
-The new Board Charter includes the Code of Conduct of the Directors, Code of Ethics and Corporate Disclosure Policies and Procedures, to provide reference for directors in relation to the Board's role, duties and functions, division of responsibilities between the Board, the different Board Committees, the Chairman and the Managing Director as well to formalize ethical standards for the Board in discharging its duties.
+A new Board Charter for the Group was approved and put in place during the financial year.
+The new Board Charter includes the Code of Conduct of the Directors, Code of Ethics and Corporate Disclosure Policy and Procedures, to provide reference for Directors in relation to the Board's role, duties and functions, division of responsibilities between the Board, the different Board Committees, the Chairman and the Managing Director as well to formalize ethical standards for the Board in discharging its duties.